 Dr. Tahereh Seyedbagheri Support Services Administrator

-I am honored to join Mabry Middle School this year as the Support Services Administrator.
+I am honored to serve Mabry Middle School as the Support Services Administrator.
 I have been working for the Cobb County School System as a special education teacher and a Support Services Administrator for the last nineteen years.
 I have passion for my job, my students, the staff, and for making the school a better social and learning environment.
 I believe that my true purpose as an educator is to serve as a voice and to support children in overcoming their battles and following their dreams.

 I graduated with a Bachelor of Science degree in Psychology from Tehran University.
 I obtained my Master of Science degree in Early Childhood Education from Kennesaw State University.
 I attended Lincoln Memorial University, where I earned a Specialist degree in Administration & Supervision and a Doctoral of Education degree in Executive Leadership.
 It will be my privilege and personal goal to combine my educational background with my extensive special education experience and leadership skills to make positive contributions to Mabry Middle School.